KristinaEngland/design-system/components/breadcrumb.md

 ## Accessibility & Usability

-- Always place breadcrumbs at the top of a page, before the <main> element.
+- Always place breadcrumbs at the top of a page, before the Main landmark.
 Placing them here ensures that when someone uses the Skip to main content link, they will skip over all navigation links, including breadcrumbs.
   Use an ordered list versus an unordered list - this indicates hierarchy versus just being a list of items.
 - All the pages in the breadcrumb component should be interactive (except the current page) and link to their respective pages.
 - Use a nav element with the role attribute equal to "navigation."